Model Profiles in NVIDIA NIM for LLMs#

 is preferred overBF16

 .
-See Quantization for more details.Optimization Target: Latency-optimized profiles are selected over throughput-optimized profiles by default.
+For more information, refer to Quantization.Optimization Target: Latency-optimized profiles are selected over throughput-optimized profiles by default.

 Tensor Parallelism: Profiles with higher tensor parallelism (TP) values are preferred.
 For example, a profile with a TP value of 8 (which requires 8 GPUs to run) will be selected over one with a TP value of 4, assuming enough GPUs are available to run both.